 White House pulls Biden Interior nominee, backtracking on another appointment this month

-Klein is second Biden nominee to be pulled in face of Senate opposition
+Klein is second Biden pick whose nomination ended ahead of committee vote

 The White House is backing off its plan to nominate Elizabeth Klein to be the deputy secretary of the Interior Department, marking the second nominee President Biden has been forced to backtrack on in just over two months in office.